Roadmap

 - put proposals into a review queue

-The sidecar should not directly change core personality.
+The sidecar should not directly change core personality, delete memory, publish externally, or execute high-impact proactive behavior.
 It prepares material for review.

-Section titled “Stage 3: Controlled Proactive Behavior”The third stage allows limited proactive behavior.
+Section titled “Stage 7: Controlled Proactive Behavior”The seventh stage allows limited proactive behavior.

 Possible abilities include: